Atlantis-Software/offshore-validator/README.md

   // Do stuff here
   // This could be anything-- we chose to demonstrate a create method
-  // in this case from our favorite ORM, Waterline (http://github.com/mikermcneil/waterline) async.auto([
+  // in this case from our favorite ORM, Offshore (https://github.com/Atlantis-Software/offshore) async.auto([

       // Create the user itself